nsouzaco/aitutor/PROMPT_FOR_CSS_OVERFLOW_DEBUG.md

 ## What I Need From You

+### Priority 1: Find the Hidden LLM Reasoning Content (MOST CRITICAL)
+1. **Where is the hidden content?**
+   - How do I find divs with text content that's visually hidden but taking space?
+   - What DevTools techniques can reveal this?
+   - Console commands to find elements with `offsetHeight > 0` but not visible?

+2. **What's the proper fix?**
+   - If OpenAI is returning reasoning text, should we not render it at all?
+   - If it's being rendered by accident, which component needs fixing?
+   - Proper CSS to ensure hidden content doesn't affect layout?

+3. **Check the API response structure:**
+   - Could GPT-4o's response have fields beyond `message.content`?
+   - Should we inspect the raw API response for unexpected fields?
+   - Could streaming or structured outputs be adding hidden text?

+### Priority 2: CSS Overflow Configuration
 1. **Identify the root cause**: Which container's overflow/sizing is wrong?
 2. **Provide correct CSS classes**: For each container in the hierarchy
 3. **Explain the reasoning**: Why each overflow setting should be what it is

+### Priority 3: Debugging Steps
-4. **Suggest debugging steps**: How to visually identify which container is causing the white space
+1. **Visual debugging**: How to identify which element is causing the white space
+2. **Console debugging**: Commands to find elements with content but no visibility
+3. **Network debugging**: How to inspect the raw API response for hidden fields

+### Priority 4: Best Practices
-5. **Best practices**: What's the correct pattern for this type of layout (fixed header, scrollable content, fixed footer within a flex column)?
+1. Correct pattern for this type of layout (fixed header, scrollable content, fixed footer)
+2. Proper way to handle LLM responses with potential reasoning/thinking content
+3. CSS techniques to ensure debugging/hidden content never affects layout

 ---